 The second letter explained what a Colposcopy is and why it might be needed.
 It also made a point of stating that abnormal cells are not a cancer diagnosis.

-To be honest as soon as the ‘C’ word was mentioned, my world started to crumble just slightly, just for a slit second!
-Until i regained my composure and did the one thing anyone would do in that situation, I hit Dr Google, which was sure to tell me it was nothing serious.
+To be honest, as soon as the ‘C’ word was mentioned, my world started to crumble just slightly, just for a split second, until I regained my composure and did what every sane level-headed person would do in this situation, I headed for Dr. Google.

 What is HPV?